caoyanfei94/caoyanfei94.github.io/projects.md

     <div class="item__description">
       <p><b>Software Engineer</b></p>
       <p>@ HUAWEI, Nanjing, 2019 - 2021</p>
       <p style ="text-align:justify;">After my completion of M. Sc. in NUAA, I joined HUAWEI as a software engineer.
-The team I served for supports a bunch series of HUAWEI's core products, like high-end communication devices named "NetEngine 8000 Series routers" and stuff.
+The team I served for supports a bunch series of HUAWEI's core products, like high-end communication devices named "NetEngine 8000 Series Routers" and stuff.
 I was mainly in charge of module development and maintenance of FMEA, related to periodically monitoring hardware failure and reporting alarms during equipment running, so as to assure its stability and reliability without impairing performance.</p>
       <p style ="text-align:justify;">Over two years or so, I have delivered <b>15+ product iterations</b> of requirement development, during which I served as <b>iteration owner</b>.
 Meanwhile, I solved <b>500+ defect tracking sheets</b> (DTS) and won <b>Gold Network Award</b> for <b>3 times</b>, thus deeply appreciated by colleagues.</p>
     </div>
   </div>